tharun-manoharan/llm-requirements-pipeline/README.md

 ### Quick demo sequence

-For a supervisor demo, run these in order:
+For a demo, run these in order:

 ```bash
 # Step 1: Show naive baseline (instant, no API)